BaderAlshaya/DE_p3/README.md

 ### Data
 The startup's data is stored in a public bucket on S3 in two directories:
 * **s3://udacity-dend/song_data** - files with songs metadata.
 Each file contains metadata on a single song in the JSON format with the following fields: num_songs, artist_id, artist_latitude, artist_longitude, artist_location, artist_name, song_id, title, duration and year.
 * **s3://udacity-dend/log_data** - user activity log files.
 Each file contains data on user activity from a given day.
 Each line of this file contains data on a single activity of a user in JSON format with the following fields: artist, auth, firstName, gender, itemInSession, lastName, length, level, location, method, page, registration, sessionId, song, status, ts, userAgent and userId.
-Log entries concerning song streaming.

 Notes on data:
 * Song streaming events in the user activity log files have the *page* field set to *NextSong*.